 On multi pitch climbs we will try to maintain a rope length gap between teams, in order to avoid sharing belays – but obviously this is dependant on teams moving a similar speeds.
 When passing other teams in either direction, be prepared to manoeuvre around one another whilst maintaining a safe and respectful distance – ie much as normal!

 Mountain Safety If at any point on the climb, there is a conflict between maintaining social distancing and mountain safety, then mountain safety will always be maintained as an absolute priority.
-We will plan ahead for such eventualities and where possible, adopt mitigation measures such as wearing a mask/face covering, eyewear, gloves and disinfecting hands/exposed items as frequently as possible.
+We will plan ahead for such eventualities and where possible, adopt mitigation measures.

 Alpine Huts Please see our accommodation section above for info about extra kit needed when visiting alpine huts.
 Hut routines have been modified to comply with new regulations, so expect to use hand sanitisers and wear face masks inside the hut, there may be two sittings at meal times, take your rubbish back to the valley etc.